 11 – FOREIGN AFFAIRS:

-MQM wants an independent foreign policy for Pakistan and wants to promote close, friendly and honourable relations with all the countries, especially with the neighbouring countries.
+MQM wants an independent foreign policy for Pakistan and wants to promote close, friendly and honorable relations with all the countries, especially with the neighboring countries.
 MQM believes in the policy of peaceful coexistence, or in simple words, live and let live.
 MQM believes that all the disputes and conflicts be resolved through dialogue and peaceful means.
-MQM wants to solve the Kashmir issue through meaningful, sincere and honourable dialogue according to the wishes of Kashmiri people.
+MQM wants to solve the Kashmir issue through meaningful, sincere and honorable dialogue according to the wishes of Kashmiri people.
 MQM encourages confidence building measures (CBMs) and dialogue process with India and desires peace and close cooperation between the countries of South Asia, especially in economic fields so as to provide peace, progress and prosperity to one fifth population of the world living in this region.

 12- AGRICULTURE & IRRIGATION

 Agriculture sector in Pakistan contributes 21% of the GDP and saves foreign exchange especially by growing more wheat and rice than required for local consumption.